Junkers Ju 86: Into flight

+Export variants

 Civil variants, introduced in 1936, were designated Ju 86Z in three different models differing in their engines.
 The Jumo-engined Ju 86Z-1 (corresponding to the former B-0 or C-1) was sold to Swissair (one), Airlines of Australia (one), and LAN-Chile (three).
 The BMW 132H-powered Ju 86Z-2 was sold to DLH (two) and the para-military Manchukuo Air Transport (five or more).
-The Pratt & Whitney R-1690 Hornet-engined Ju 86Z-7 was delivered to AB Aerotransport (ABA) of Sweden (one, for use as a mail carrier), Lloyd Aéreo Boliviano (three), and South African Airways - SAA - (17).
+The Pratt & Whitney R-1690 Hornet-engined Ju 86Z-7 was delivered to AB Aerotransport (ABA) of Sweden (one, for use as a mail carrier), Lloyd Aéreo Boliviano (three), and South African Airways (SAA) (seventeen).
 The ABA aircraft was later transferred to the Swedish Air Force, with which it served, under the designation Tp 9, until 1958.
 South African Airways' original intention was to have its Ju 86s powered by 745 hp Rolls-Royce Kestrels.
 Six aircraft for SAA, flown with these engines, were refitted with Hornets before delivery, and the remainder were also Hornet-powered.

 The Ju 86K was an export model, also built under license in Sweden by Saab as the B 3 with (905 hp) Bristol Mercury XIX radial engines.
 Several aircraft remained in service with the Swedish Air Force until 1958.
 A few were converted for radio interception activities.